1978 South Carolina gubernatorial election: Republican primary

 The South Carolina Republican Party held their primary for governor on June 13.
-The race between Edward Lunn Young and Raymon Finch drew little interest compared to the Democratic primary and turnout for the Republican was less than that of 1974.
+The race between Edward Lunn Young and Raymon Finch drew little interest compared to the Democratic primary and turnout for the Republican primary was less than that of 1974.
 Young defeated Finch in a close contest and earned the right to face Riley in the general election.